 Yes, your school can enter new projects and ideas to the competition every year.

 Our project was originally created for another mental health campaign.
 Can we still use it in Mission Possible?

 Yes, absolutely.
 We want to celebrate all the creativity and activity going on to promote positive mental health, and these projects are an important part of that.

-Teachers can log into our School Portal, where you can upload resources - such as posters, photos or videos - and information about your projects, programmes or ideas.
-We’ll then email you our online form, which you can quickly complete to finalise your entry.
+When you log into our School Portal, you can upload files relating to your mental health and wellbeing initiatives, such as posters, photos or videos – along with short paragraphs of information about your projects, programmes or ideas.

 If you have any difficulty uploading your resources to the School Portal, please don't hesitate to contact our Project Manager, Amanda McArdle, at email@example.com or on 01 249 3632.

 I have uploaded resources to the School Portal over the past few months.
 Can I submit these as part of my school’s entry?

 Yes, any resources uploaded to the School Portal within the current academic year can be submitted as part of your school’s application.
 Our online application form includes a section where you can name which resources you uploaded and wish to enter into the competition.